robenkleene/robenkleene.github.io/_posts/2019-04-11-its-the-splits-for-itunes.md

 * * *

-[^books]: I actually use the books app extensively, mainly to share PDFs between devices, but I also have a handful of books and [graphic novels](https://en.wikipedia.org/wiki/The_Arab_of_the_Future).
-Some purchased through the Apple Book Store.
-The Books app already can't edit metadata, and you can't select book and right-click it to reveal it in the Finder, but you *can* add your own data, hopefully that bodes well for adding your own music in the new Music app.
+[^books]: I actually use the books app extensively, mainly to share PDFs between devices, but I also have a handful of books and [graphic novels](https://en.wikipedia.org/wiki/The_Arab_of_the_Future), some purchased through the Apple Book Store.
+The Books app already can't edit metadata, and you can't select a book and right-click it to reveal it in the Finder.
+But you *can* add your own data, hopefully that bodes well for adding your own music in the new Music app.